-The site's vibrant atmosphere is fueled by the active presence of Camberley Rugby Club, Camberley Tennis Club, and the bustling nursery.
 Additionally, the recreation ground features amenities such as a bowling green, cricket square, playground, and a dog park, contributing to its popularity among residents.
-Understanding this facility is in excellent condition, a PPM plan will be implemented to ensure its upkeep.
+With this facility in excellent condition, a PPM plan will be implemented to ensure its upkeep.